Women's Super League title race: Everything you need to know about the run-in as Chelsea, Man Utd, Man City and Arsenal go for glory

 Victories over Tottenham and Man City threatened a late title race revival but a 1-0 loss last month to Man Utd rather scuppered plans.

-Throw in a heartbreaking Champions League semi-final defeat to Wolfsburg and Jonas Eidevall's side must now summon all the drive and spirit they possess to put setbacks to one side and go for gold.
+Throw in a heartbreaking Champions League semi-final defeat to Wolfsburg and Jonas Eidevall's side must now summon all the drive and spirit they possess to put setbacks to one side to keep their faint title hopes alive.

+They bounced back from the aforementioned loss in Europe to move to within six points of current leaders Manchester United with a 1-0 win over Leicester, but though they still retain a game in hand, there is no room for error from here.

 Hosted by Caroline Barker, Three Players and a Podcast sees Jen Beattie (currently playing for Arsenal), Izzy Christiansen (currently playing for Everton) and Rachel Yankey (former WSL player and England international) bring three topics to the table each episode.
 Topical or historical, light-hearted or hard-hitting - we'll discuss the important issues and debates surrounding women's football.